DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDateRangeBox/1 Configuration/disableOutOfRangeSelection.md

 ---
 ---
 ##### shortDescription
-Specifies whether the UI component disables dates selection before the start date and after the end date.
+Specifies whether the UI component disables date selection before the start date and after the end date.

 ---
 #####See Also#####